DuncanWalter/create-reducer/README.md

 Reducers are both declarative and simple.
 This makes them desireable for state management purposes.
 However, no pattern is perfect.
 Reducers have a few pain points- particularly when used with certain modern tools. `create-reducer` attempts to address three of these common problems in particular:

 - When using type systems, all actions need their types declared and put into a union in order for static analysis to work properly within reducers.
 This isn't an obscene amount of boilerplate, but it is a noticeable chore.
 - When using linting rules which disallow shadowed variable names, variables used in switch cases often need to be hoisted due to changes in seemingly unrelated code.
 When paired with a type system, this often also means manually typing the variable instead of relying on type inference.
-This makes variable naming harder and more tedious than it needs to be.
 - Oftentimes, several reducers will have similar logic with slightly different action `type` properties.
 Naively, this means remaking the same logic in each reducer.
 There are several approaches to combat this duplication.
 Higher order reducers have been introduced for remaking similar logic with factory methods, though higher order reducers do not allow the resulting reducer logic to be extended in any way.
 Reducer composition is another potential workaround, but it is unclear how actions for composed reducers could be made reusable without introducing pitfalls and gotchas.

 ## Using `createReducer()`